What does parche mean when it comes to learning Spanish?

 However, we all know that slang terms have a meaning that’s very different from the literal one.
 Otherwise, they wouldn’t be as much fun.

-The Colombian Spanish slang term “parche” refers to a group of friends who get together to do something fun.
+In Colombia, the slang term “parche” refers to a group of friends who get together to do something fun.

 It’s the kind of word you use to refer to your group of friends or to a fun plan, such as going to the beach, having a party, etc.